telerik/blazor-docs/knowledge-base/common-animations-decrease.md

 * How to make the animations of the Telerik dropdowns faster for fast data entry?
 * How to remove all animations for Telerik Blazor ComboBox, DropDownList, DateTimePicker and other selection components?
-* I don't want animations for the dropdowns to accommodate users who prefer no animations (e.g., for accessibility reasons).
+* I want to remove animations for the dropdowns to accommodate users who prefer no animations (e.g., for accessibility reasons).

 ## Solution